DevOpsFury/techfury-landing/pages/contact.en.md

 .. tags:
 .. category:
 .. link:
-.. description: Information for TechFury conference sponsors
+.. description: Contact information for TechFury conference
 .. type: text
 -->

-# Contact Us
+# Contact

-## Get in Touch
+## Get in touch with us

-Have questions about TechFury 2026?
-We're here to help!
+Do you have questions about TechFury 2026?
+We are here to help!

 <div class="row">
     <div class="col-md-6 mb-4">